This post contains affiliate links. If you make a purchase, I may earn a commission.

 How Antifungal Creams Work

-Antifungal creams kill or inhibit fungal growth on the skin.
+Antifungal cream for athlete's foot kills or inhibits fungal growth on the skin.
 Most over-the-counter options use one of these active ingredients:

 -